Rosemarie Sonora

-Rosa Maria "Rosemarie" Levy Sonora (born April 14, 1948) is a Filipina former actress.
+Rosa María "Rosemarie" Sonora (born April 14, 1948) is a Filipino former actress.

-Life
+Early life

-She was born to an American mother of French and Jewish extraction and a Filipino father of Spanish and Chinese Filipino descent.
+Sonora was born to an American mother of French and Jewish extraction and a Filipino father of mixed Spanish and Chinese Filipino descent.
 Her sister, Susan Roces, and her daughter, Sheryl Cruz, are also actresses.

+Career

 She was billed as Rosemarie during her first film, Ulilang Anghel in 1958, and even during her heydays as a teen actress during the mid to late 60s.
-Most of her movie then were fantasy-comedy-musical flicks which were moneymakers like Juanita Banana (1968) and Rikkitik loves Rositik (1969) and a lot more.
+Most of her movies then were fantasy-comedy-musical flicks which were moneymakers like Juanita Banana (1968) and Rikkitik loves Rositik (1969) and a lot more.
 She became the princess of Sampaguita Pictures and one of the stars of Maraming Kulay ang Pag-ibig, co-starring with Loretta Marquez, Gina Pareño, Blanca Gomez, and Shirley Moreno.

-During the early 70s, she had her weekly drama show, titled Rosemarie on ABS-CBN.
-She had to take a leave from show business when she gave birth to Wowie Cruz.
+During the early '70s, she had her weekly drama show, titled Rosemarie on ABS-CBN.
+She had to take a leave from show business when she gave birth to Wowie Cruz and also to Patrick Sonora.

+Personal life

 She was once married to actor Ricky Belmonte, they separated.
 She later married an American and resides in California, long retired from acting.